Alfonso VII of León and Castile: Imperial rule

 A vague tradition had always assigned the title of emperor to the sovereign who held León.
 Sancho the Great considered the city the imperiale culmen and minted coins with the inscription Imperator totius Hispaniae after being crowned in it.
 Such a sovereign was considered the most direct representative of the Visigothic kings, who had been themselves the representatives of the Roman Empire.
 But though appearing in charters, and claimed by Alfonso VI of León and Alfonso the Battler, the title had been little more than a flourish of rhetoric.

 On 26 May 1135, Alfonso was crowned "Emperor of Spain" in the Cathedral of León.
 By this, he probably wished to assert his authority over the entire peninsula and his absolute leadership of the Reconquista.
 He appears to have striven for the formation of a national unity which Spain had never possessed since the fall of the Visigothic kingdom.
 The elements he had to deal with could not be welded together.
-The weakness of Aragon enabled him to make his superiority effective.
 After Afonso Henriques recognised him as liege in 1137, Alfonso VII lost the Battle of Valdevez in 1141 thereby affirming Portugal's independence in the Treaty of Zamora (1143).
-In 1143, he himself recognised this status quo and consented to the marriage of Petronila of Aragon with Ramon Berenguer IV, a union which combined Aragon and Catalonia into the Crown of Aragon.
+In 1137, Petronila of Aragon was betrothed to Ramon Berenguer IV, rather than to Alfonso's son Sancho, a union which combined Aragon and Catalonia into the Crown of Aragon.